wavygravy18/CourseProject1/CodeBook.md

 2. activity: values of walking, walking upstairs, walking downstairs, sitting, standing, and laying that indicate what activity the subject was performing

-3. averagetimeBodyAccelarationmeanX: the average of timeBodyAccelarationmeanX for each activity and each subject
+3. averagetimeBodyAccelarationmeanX: the average of timeBodyAccelarationmeanX for each activity and each subject, units are Hz

-4. to 81: All of these columns contain averages of the variable that immediately follows the word “average” in the column name for each activity and subject
+4. to 81: All of these columns contain averages of the variable that immediately follows the word “average” in the column name for each activity and subject, units are Hz

 ##Complete List of Column Names